FHL1998/ME5406_Project2_Dynamic_Obstacle_Grid_FHL/README.md

     * `./algoithms`
         * This folder contains the implemention of PPO and A2C.
         * [ppo.py](algorithms/algos/ppo.py) - realization of PPO-Clip, with hyper-parameters tuning options.
+        * [a2c.py](algorithms/algos/a2c.py) - realization of A2C, with hyper-parameters tuning options.
     * `./custom_env`
         * This folder contains the environment construction details of the project.
+        * [env.py](custom_env/env/env.py) - specific construction of the environment can be found in this file.
     * `./plot`
         * This folder contains some scripts for the demonstration of metrics during training and evaluation process.
     * `./resuls`